jimbas/nginx-auth-ldap-usrcfg/README.md

-# LDAP Authentication module for nginx
+# LDAP Authentication module for nginx with User Config
 LDAP module for nginx which supports authentication against multiple LDAP servers.

+As this is a fork from [KNSPB](https://github.com/kvspb/nginx-auth-ldap) Everything is the same accept that a bit modification to add 'allowed-user' config, to allow which user granted even though LDAP authenticated

 # How to install